swcarpentry/python-novice-images/_extras/design.md

 *   ...manipulate the pixels in an image?
 *   ...automate these tasks?
 *   ...write programs I can understand a week from now?

-### Learners Will Be Able To...

-*   Run code interactively
-*   Run code saved in a file
-*   Write single-condition `if` statements
-*   Write `for` loops to do operations on each element in a collection
-*   Combine operations on basic data types (integer, float, string)
-*   Call built-in functions
-*   Use `help` and online documentation
-*   Import a library using an alias
-*   Call something from an imported library
-*   Read and write image files
-*   Manipulate NumPy arrays
-*   Do whole-image operations (e.g., resize)
-*   Do pixel-level operations on images (e.g., adjust color values)
-*   Interpret common error messages
-*   Write non-recursive functions taking a fixed number of named parameters
-*   Create literate programs in the Jupyter Notebook

 ### Learners Will Know...